 There was a point in my life where I was seriously making spring rolls every other day.
 Spring Rolls is a Vietnamese appetizer that became an instant hit for the Hmong American community.
 It’s fairly healthy because in each roll it’s packed with fresh vegetables and lettuce!
 However it all depends on the individual, on what they like to put into the spring roll.
 In my family, we like a lot less noodles, a lot more Hmong cucumbers, lettuce and fresh mint.
+Although this recipe calls for shrimp, we also enjoy using ground beef, and imitation crab in ours.
 It’s so simple yet so tasty.
 And it only gets better when you make the dipping sauce for it!

 I once had this amazingly tasty sausage lettuce wrap at Champa Garden in Oakland.
 You can purchase lao sausage or hmong sausage at any southeast asian or hmong local stores in the frozen aisle.
 You can also purchase Vietnamese dipping sauce which is usually sold in a clear container in the vegetable chill aisle.
 If not, you can also make hmong sausage from scratch by doing a quick search on our website.
 Dipping sauce recipe below.

 Preparation: 15 min Cooking: 15 min

 This is a popular dipping in Hmong families when it comes to oven broiled meat and sausages and fish.
 The tomato juice from the dipping makes the meat more succulent to eat.